open-mmlab/mmdetection3d/docs/en/migration.md

 ## Environment

-MMDet3D 1.1 depends on the new foundational library for training deep learning models [MMEngine](https://github.com/open-mmlab/mmengine), and therefore has an entirely different dependency chain compared with MMDet3D 1.0.
+MMDet3D 1.1 depends on the new foundational library [MMEngine](https://github.com/open-mmlab/mmengine) for training deep learning models, and therefore has an entirely different dependency chain compared with MMDet3D 1.0.
 Even if you have a well-rounded MMDet3D 1.0 / 0.x environment before, you still need to create a new python environment for MMDet3D 1.1.
 We provide a detailed [installation guide](./get_started.md) for reference.

 ## Dataset